anar-apex/Java-Appium-TestNG/README.md

 # Overview
-This is a Java+Appium+TesNG framework designed to test native and hybrid applications developed for IOS and ANDROID platforms.
+This automation framework, designed for testing native and hybrid applications developed for iOS and Android platforms, utilizes Java, Appium, and TestNG.
+It is structured with the Page Object Model (POM) and Singleton design pattern, and seamlessly integrates with the cloud service BrowserStack.

-## Java JDK and Appium setup
+# Prerequisites
+- Download NodeJS from official website: https://nodejs.org/en/download/
 - Download JDK from Oracle: stable Java SE 11 or higher
 - Install Appium: “sudo npm install -g appium”
 - Install Appium doctor: “sudo npm i -g appium-doctor”